neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

     - [Julia Evan's How Git Works! zine](https://jvns.ca/blog/2024/04/25/new-zine--how-git-works-/)
     - the [NIU's software skills courses](https://software-skills.neuroinformatics.dev/courses/index.html)

     We can help you with this if needed!
-Reach out in a relevant Zulip topic (or open one) if you have any questions, and someone from the community will be happy to help you.
+Feel free to start a new topic in our [Zulip GSoc channel](https://neuroinformatics.zulipchat.com/#narrow/channel/487898-GSoC) if you have any questions, and someone from the community will be happy to help you.

 4. **Get started with open-source development**